 Vitamin C has multiple benefits in skin care, including powerful antioxidant properties that protect from environmental damage, particularly photo-damage.
 Vitamin C has anti-inflammatory capabilities that reduce redness and calm the skin.
 Vitamin C also increases and supports collagen production.
 Furthermore, it also helps to brighten and reduce hyperpigmentation.

-Vitamin C comes in many different forms, relating to its chemical composition.
-Commonly seen in ingredients list are:
+Vitamin C comes in many different forms, relating to its chemical composition:

 Tetrahexyldecyl Ascorbate - oil soluble, pH neutral, a more stable form of Vitamin C e.g. in Aspect Dr Active C Serum $135.